ERA-CoT: Improving Chain-of-Thought through Entity Relationship Analysis: Experimental Setup

 \subsection{Implementation}

 We access the GPT models through the OpenAI API, using \texttt{gpt-3.5-turbo-0301}.
 Additionally, for $\text{Llama2}_\text{13b}$, we utilize the model parameters provided in the original code.
 We set the generation temperature to 0.3.
 Unless otherwise specified, we set the number of generations $k$ as 3.
 We use the \texttt{gpt-3.5-turbo-0301} to serve as our relation discriminator scoring agents to value.
 To ensure the reliability of the results, we conduct five rounds of experiments for each dataset, taking their average scores as the evaluation results.
 The prompts for CoT and PS are from \citet{wei2022chain} and \citet{Wang2023PlanandSolvePI} as a comparison to our proposed framework.
-For evaluation metrics, we utilize exact match (EM) in our experiments.
+For evaluation metrics, we utilize exact match (EM) and Accuracy (Acc) in our experiments.
+More details refers to Appendix~\ref{sec:Evaluation}.